jsay/geoInd/ReproPaper.md

     50%  16.86  6.504  5.658  4.690  4.056  3.373  2.439  2.132  1.722
     95%  18.35  7.429  6.536  5.487  4.916  4.024  3.195  2.827  2.203

 Again, the values are not exactly the same.
-Note that the critical value at 0.01 % for the F-distribution in this case is 2.3, as can be assessed from `qf(.9999, 31, Inf)`.
+Note that the critical value at 0.01% for the F-distribution in this case is 2.3, as can be assessed from `qf(.9999, 31, Inf)`.

 The following plot resumes the specification diagnostics and shows the relevance of OGAMs to control for omitted spatial effects.
-It corresponds to Figure XX in the Working Paper.
+It corresponds to Figure 7 (p.42) in the Working Paper.

 ```R
 library(lattice)